Tasmanian Aboriginal history, collections, and access

 Becoming culturally safe libraries

 Libraries across the State are accessed every day by people of many different backgrounds and experiences.
-Given the deep cultural significance of the collections held in the State Library of Tasmania and the Tasmanian Archives, we are working towards becoming a place of connection, healing, and reflection for Tasmanian Aboriginal people.
+Given the deep cultural significance of the collections held in the State Library and Archives of Tasmania, we are working towards becoming a place of connection, healing, and reflection for Tasmanian Aboriginal people.

 We recognise that due to the sensitivity and significance of these cultural collections, there is a responsibility to ensure the policies we have in place ensure culturally respectful services to Tasmanian Aboriginal people and First Nations people more broadly.